davidcjordan/boomer_supporting_files/README.md

     - these settings can be saved and used on multiple runs if the imager
   - ! the scripts should be run as sudo, like this: ```sudo bash make_boomer_sdcard.sh base sdb```  [reference](https://stackoverflow.com/questions/18809614/execute-a-shell-script-in-current-shell-with-sudo-permission#23506912)

-## Problems to solve:
-* firstrun.sh failures:
- * rfkill
- * raspi-config do_ssh (currently using touch ssh)
- * Disable "Welcome to Raspberry Pi" setup wizard at system start (put in make_boomer script, but not tested)
- * ?change desktop
+The repository contains config files, such as dhcpcd.conf, hostapd.conf, systemd service files, and shell scripts.

 ## Notes:
 Here is the timing of making an SD-card with the scripts:
-* imager: about 10 minutes, but it requires typing in a password
+* imager: about 10 minutes
 * make_boomer_sdcard: less than a minute
 * after_boomer.sh takes about 10-30 minutes.
-Most of the time is installing opencv
+Most of the time is installing opencv and building the wifi adapter driver

 Making an SD card using the scripts:
 * Advantages: